-The Satisfactory Academic Progress (SAP) Policy applies to all students enrolled in any structural integration certification program at the Rolf Institute.
-All students are held to the same requirements for meeting SAP standards, and may be reviewed at any times for SAP compliance.
+The Dr. Ida Rolf Institute also offers Advanced Rolfing Certification Training and Rolf Movement Certification Training.
+The Satisfactory Academic Progress (SAP) Policy applies to all students enrolled in any certification program at the Rolf Institute.

+Students receiving financial aid are held to the same requirements as any other student for meeting SAP standards and may be reviewed at additional times for SAP compliance prior to a financial award disbursement being made.